WINSTON-SALEM’S HOME FOR YEAR ROUND ENTERTAINMENT!

 The key venues on the roughly 70-acre Fairgrounds property include the Annex (1989), Education Building (1992), Home & Garden Building (1997), and the Grandstand.
 Furthermore, The Fairgrounds Farmers Market is the longest running farmers market in the Triad.
 The farmers market is open every Saturday year-round from 6am – 1pm.

 Originally known as The Forsyth County Fairgrounds, The Winston Salem Fairgrounds began as a dirt oval track spanning 0.500 miles in addition to its primary purpose as a fairground.
 When it wasn’t expected to host a stock car race, this fairground was the home of the annual Dixie Classic Fair starting in 1951.
 Eventually it became home to many other events related to the Piedmont Triad area of North Carolina.
 In addition the annual fair traditionally takes place in the first week of October.

 December 1, 1969, the Winston-Salem Foundation gave the Fairgrounds, the Memorial Coliseum, and $75,000 to the City of Winston-Salem.

 January of 2014 the City of Winston-Salem Public Assembly Facilities Commission approved the name change to the Winston-Salem Fairgrounds.
 As a result the name change was done in an effort to help bring an identity to the year round activity, while at the same time preserving the Dixie Classic Fair brand and name.

 2016 the Fairgrounds became the home of the American Indoor Football League’s Winston Wildcats.
-In addition 2017 the Fairgrounds will welcome back professional hockey and become the home of the Carolina Thunderbirds!
+In addition 2017 the Fairgrounds welcomed back professional hockey and become the home of the Carolina Thunderbirds!

 Check Us Out On Our Social Media